clearlinux/autospec/README.rst

   functionality to place files used only for development against this software that Autospec does not automatically detect.

+tests_extras
+  Same as "extras" above, but instead of the files being placed in an ``-extras`` subpackage, they will be placed in the ``-tests`` one.
+Use this functionality to place files used only for testing against this software that Autospec does not automatically detect.

 ${custom}_extras
   Same as "extras" above, but instead of the files being placed in an ``-extras`` subpackage, they will be placed in the ``extras-${custom}``